4383/defected/doc/source/examples/investigations/xz-utils-backdoor.rst

 =====================

 .. warning::
-    Before starting investigating this cold case, we should notice that it is now easy to understand the whole story after the fact.
+    **Before starting investigating this cold case, we should notice that it is now easy to understand the whole story after the fact.
     In no case we want to incriminate anyone.
-We simply want to highligh such kind of social engineering to try to limit as far as possible similar scenarios in the future.
+We simply want to highligh such kind of social engineering to try to limit as far as possible similar scenarios in the future.**

-    Lasse Colin and Jonathan Nieder are persons mentioned in this they are not any time responsible of anything or badly intentioned.
+    Lasse Colin and Jonathan Nieder are persons mentioned in this example but they are not any time responsible of anything or badly intentioned.
     They are just mentioned in this example because their name bubbled up at the beginning of the investigation due to some false alarm,